nickoala/telepot/README.md

 ------

-Because things are rapidly evolving, instead of sprinkling "since version N.n" all over the place, **all documentations aim at the latest version.**

-If you are an existing user, don't worry.
-Most of the changes are backward-compatible.
-Where changes are needed in your code, they should not be hard to fix.
-Feel free to bug me at **lee1nick@yahoo.ca**

 Telepot has been tested on **Raspbian** and **CentOS**, using **Python 2.7 - 3.4**.
 Below discussions are based on Raspbian and Python 2.7, except noted otherwise.

 <a id="installation"></a>